 4. Learning to live alone

-Especially after a long marriage, it can come as a shock to many, just how hard it is to live alone after a divorce.
-When people have been married for years or even decades, it becomes difficult for them to keep hold of their individual personalities outside of their marriage.
-For the longest time, they are seen as ‘a couple’, two parts of a whole.
+It can come as a shock to many, just how hard it is to live alone after a divorce, especially after a long marriage.
+When people have been married for years or even decades, it becomes difficult for them to hold on to their individual personalities outside of their marriage.
+For the longest time, they’ve lived as a couple, two parts of a whole.

 5. Planning for the future